underscoreio/essential-slick/src/pages/4-data_modelling.md

 def id = column[Long]("id", O.PrimaryKey, O.AutoInc)
 ~~~

-We combine this with a class class that has a default ID,
+We combine this with a case class that has a default ID,
 knowing that Slick won't insert this value because the field is marked as auto incrementing:

 ~~~ scala